 While there’s no denying that squats are one of the most beneficial exercises when it comes to building muscle mass, they can often be difficult, painful and stand a chance of causing injury.
-One way to negate the risk of injury and make squatting generally more pleasurable is to use a safety squat bar (SSB).
+One way to negate the risk of injury and make squatting generally more pleasurable is to use the best safety squat bar (SSB) you can find.

 These are different to regular bar bells, as they feature a number of pads as well as a two curves at either end of the bar.
 This allows the bar to conform to the shape of your body, much more so than a straight bar bell that most people use.

 With all that said, how do you go about finding the best safety squat bar?
 Fortunately, it’s not too difficult, as we’ve put together this pretty comprehensive guide that should cover everything you need to know.

 Let’s get to it and review the best safety squat bar.

 Our Top Picks